CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

    ![](media/32.png)

 1. In the Azure Portal, you will see that these are the **same** endpoint and **different** keys for your resource.
 To check it out, head to the [Azure Portal](https://portal.azure.com?auzre-portal=true).
 Search for Content Safety on the top search bar.
 Find your resource and click on it.
 On the left-hand menu, look under *Resource Management* for **Keys and Endpoints**.
-Select **Keys and Endpoints** to view the endpoint and keys for your resource.
+Select **Keys and Endpoints** to view the endpoints and keys for your resource.

      ![](media/31.png)